Algorithmic Collusion or Competition: the Role of Platforms' Recommender Systems: Dynamic Pricing Competition Moderated by the Platform’s Recommendation System

-In the algorithmic collusion literature, Q-learning is used as the archetypal algorithm for examining pricing games, even amidst the progress made in reinforcement learning \citep{dou2023ai,wang2023algorithms,colliard2022algorithmic,banchio2022artificial}.
-This preference for the classical Q-learning approach is based on a multitude of compelling justifications \citep{calvano2020artificial, waltman2008q}.
-First, Q-learning enjoys widespread adoption in practical applications and serves as the foundational basis for numerous state-of-the-art (deep) reinforcement learning algorithms, including but not limited to Deep Q Network \citep{mnih2015human}, Double Deep Q Network \citep{van2016deep}, and more sophisticated variants that integrate Deep Neural Networks with Tree Search \citep{silver2016mastering}.
-Therefore, Q-learning can help yield insights into various algorithmic pricing models that leverage Q-learning's adaptations.
-Second, one advantage of the Q-learning algorithm lies in its simplicity, which allows for a full characterization with a significantly reduced number of parameters when compared to algorithms based on neural networks.
-This characteristic facilitates easier parameter tuning and interpretation of their impact on the model's performance and behavior.
-Third, another strength of Q-learning is its capacity to operate without prior knowledge of the economic environment it interacts with.
-As a result, Q-learning better reflects the real-world scenarios faced by sellers, who often possess limited knowledge about the entirety of the market.
-This aspect enhances the applicability of the pricing model, making it more suitable to practical situations.
+In modeling the pricing algorithm, we employ the canonical Q-learning for investigating pricing games, consistent with prior research on algorithmic collusion \citep{dou2024ai, wang2023algorithms, colliard2022algorithmic, banchio2022artificial}.
+The selection of the classical Q-learning approach is motivated by several compelling factors \citep{calvano2020artificial}.
+First, Q-learning is extensively utilized in practice and serves as the foundation for numerous state-of-the-art reinforcement learning algorithms \citep{li2023reinforcement}, including DQN \citep{mnih2015human}, Double DQN \citep{van2016deep}, Double-Dueling DQN \citep{wang2023deep}, and many advanced variants \citep{silver2018general, silver2016mastering}.
+Consequently, studying Q-learning provides insights into a broad spectrum of algorithmic pricing models that build upon its adaptations.
+Second, Q-learning models the reward structure non-parametrically and requires only a minimal number of parameters.
+Its simplicity, relative to neural network-based algorithms, requires fewer assumptions and facilitates a clearer interpretation of the parameters' impact on game dynamics.
+Third, Q-learning's capacity to operate without prior knowledge of the economic environment aligns with real-world scenarios where sellers possess limited market information, thereby enhancing the practical applicability of our pricing model.